 As with many cultures, eating plays a large role in Japan.
 Even when dining alone, Japanese people often say out loud the following phrases before and after a meal.
 Some people place their hands together in front of their chest and bow their heads slightly while saying the phrases, giving thanks for the food.

-Ittekimasu (行ってきます) is said by the person that is leaving the home, meaning “I will go.”
-It doubles as a “see you later” or “Ok I’ll get going now” or simply “bye” when leaving, but also implies that the person will be coming back.
-It can be used in the morning when leaving home or at the airport before leaving on a trip to those you are leaving behind.
+Ittekimasu (行ってきます) means “I will go” and doubles as a “see you later”, or “I’ll get going now”.
+You use this when you are leaving home.
+It implies that you will also be coming back.
+You can say it to those you’re leaving behind in the morning when leaving home, or at the airport before leaving on a trip.

-Itterasshai (行ってらっしゃい) is the proper phrase to say to the person leaving, often after their announcement of departure.
-It could be directly translated as “go and come back,” it is said with well wishes when they are out, and for them to come back safely.
-You could also add ki wo tsukete (気を付けて) before the itterasshai, as “ki wo tsukete itterasshai,” to emphasize for them to stay safe.
-Ki wo tsukeru, means to stay safe.
+You say this with well wishes when the other person is out and for them to come back safely.
+You could also add ki wo tsukete (気を付けて) before the itterasshai.
+For example: “ki wo tsukete itterasshai.”
+This is to emphasise for them to stay safe.
+“Ki wo tsukeru”, means “to stay safe”.

 Tadaima (只今) literally means, “just now,” as in “I’ve just come home now.”
 When returning home, people say this as they announce their arrival usually as they open the door or step into the home.
 As with itterasshai/ittekimasu, this can be used for arriving back to Japan from a trip or visiting your parents’ home after a while.

 Okaerinasai (お帰りなさい), or “okaeri” for short, is used to welcome someone else home, usually after they say “tadaima”.
 It literally means “you have come home” and it’s basically akin to: “Welcome home!”
 It is a warm, welcoming phrase used with gratitude toward the person coming home safely.